ImageMagick/Usage-Markdown/basics/index.md

 -delete 0--2  seq_process_result.gif
 ~~~

-Other ways of checking the results is to pipe the result into the display command, so as to view the results on screen, instead of save it to a image file. that is use something like this for the last line...
+Other ways of checking the results is to pipe the result into the `"display"` command, so as to view the results on screen, instead of saving to an image file.
+That is use something like this for the last line...

 ~~~{.skip}
 +append  miff:- | display -
 ~~~

-Alternatively instead of "`display`" you can use '`show:`' which will display the resulting image on screen, and then allow the original command to continue or exit.
+Alternatively, instead of "`display`" you can use '`show:`' which will display the resulting image on screen, and then allow the original command to continue or exit.
 See [Show, Display Image Output](../files/#show) for more information.

 ~~~{.skip}
 +append  show: